 There are also two different sets of requirements for obtaining a chemical dependency counselor II license.
-One of the sets is applicable to individuals who held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II.
-Current law requires that these individuals hold from an accredited educational institution an associate's degree in a behavioral science or a bachelor's degree in any field.
-The bill provides that this requirement does not apply to an individual who applies for a chemical dependency counselor II license before the date that is one year after the effective date of this provision of the bill.
+Under current law, one of the sets of requirements requires an individual to (1) have held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II and (2) hold from an accredited educational institution an associate's degree in a behavioral science or a bachelor's degree in any field.
+The bill eliminates the second of these two requirements, meaning that an individual who held, on December 23, 2002, ODADAS certification or credentials to practice as a certified chemical dependency counselor II is no longer also required to hold the specified degree to obtain a chemical dependency counselor II license.